shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_replication.md

 ## Limitations

- * Only download are supported.
+ * Only downloads from replica are supported.
  * Wait a configurable delay for new files before using the replica S3 bucket.

 # Setup steps

   * Create the replica S3 bucket in a new AWS region.
-  * Update your shotgun role policy to allow Shotgun to access the replicaa bucket.
+  * Update your shotgun role policy to allow Shotgun to access the replica bucket.
   * Setup the replication rules on the primary S3 bucket.
   * Setup a VPC + Direct Connect + S3 proxy in the new AWS region.
   * Contact Shotgun support to configure your site to use the new S3 replica bucket.